abbott567/blog/src/work/standards-and-strategy/index.md

 ---
 layout: layouts/base.njk
 title: Standards and Strategy
+tags:
+  - accessibility
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       'Accessibility strategy focusing on compliance, culture and education'
     image:
-    href: /images/work/strategy-and-standards.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: 'A venn diagram with 3 overlapping circles.
 The 3 circles are labelled: compliance, culture and education.'
   excerpt: >-
     My strategy which focuses on compliance, culture and education, to measure and improve accessibility across large organisations.
-tags:
-  - accessibility
 ---

 # {{title}}